marionbarker/loopdocs/docs/browser/bb-update.md

 > We strongly recommend you toggle off Automatic Updates to allow you to be in full control over when the app is updated.
 This is even more important if you're using automatic builds from GitHub for version 3.3 or later.

-Option 2: If you chose to enable Automatic Updates from *TestFlight* for the *Loop* app, the updated build will be installed over your existing app as soon as it uploaded to *TestFlight*.
+Option 2: If you chose to enable Automatic Updates from *TestFlight* for the *Loop* app, the updated build will be installed over your existing app as soon as it is uploaded to *TestFlight*.

-* In this case, when you look at the *TestFlight* app on your phone, the app should have installed automatically
+* In this case, when you look at the *TestFlight* app on your phone, the app should have been installed automatically
 * Refer to the GIF above, the message will say `Open` instead of `Install`

 ## Choose Previous Build